NasirAbdirahman/Dreamware/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To view the website locally.
 Follow the simple example steps below.
+The website dependencies/packages will be installed in a pipenv shell(a virtual env.[pipenv](https://pipenv.pypa.io/en/latest/)).

 ### Prerequisites

 * Python - Install from (https://www.python.org/downloads/)
-* Pipenv - (requires 'pip', if you donwload Python from above source, already installed)
+* Pipenv - (requires 'pip', if you download Python from above source, already installed)
   ```sh
   pip install pipenv
   ```